kaizhang/DBPnet/docs/build.rst

 Download DBPnet source and install GHC
 --------------------------------------

-Download the source code of :download:`DBPnet <release/DBPnet-0.1.1.tar.gz>` and unpack it.
+Download the `latest source code <https://github.com/kaizhang/DBPnet/releases>`_ and unpack it.

 ::